 Growth Hacking

 In contrast, growth hacking refers to a more agile and experimental approach to achieving rapid growth, often through unconventional and low-cost methods.
-It's about finding innovative ways to acquire users and drive engagement quickly, typically in the early stages of a startup.
+Partnering with a growth hacking agency can help startups implement innovative strategies to acquire users and drive engagement quickly, typically in the early stages of their growth journey.

 Steps to Implement Growth Hacking: